fproject/workflowii/README.md

 ### Attach ActiveWorkflowBehavior To The Model

-Now let's have a look to our `Article` model that extends from \yii\db\ActiveRecord and has a column named `status` of type STRING.
+Now let's have a look to our `Article` model that extends from \yii\db\ActiveRecord and has a column named `status` of type `string`.

 The last step is to associate the workflow definition with articles models.
-To do so we must declare the *ActiveWorkflowBehavior* behavior in the Article model class and let the default configuration settings do the rest.
+All things we have to do is overriding the `function behaviors()` method in the Article model class and specify the *ActiveWorkflowBehavior* behavior as return value.
+That's all, the *workflowii*'s default configuration settings will do the rest for you.

 *Article.php*
 ```php